pfisterer/edsc-microk8s-playbook/README.md

-# Ansible Playbook to Create a VM in OpenStack with MicroK8S
+# Ansible Playbook (+ Terraform) to Create a VM in OpenStack with MicroK8S

 Creates a virtual machine in OpenStack with [MicroK8S](https://microk8s.io/) pre-installed.

-The motivation for creating this project was that in some OpenStack installations, no recent version of LBaaS v2 is available.
-This limits the use of Kubernetes Services of type `LoadBalancer`.
-Hence, this project uses [MetalLB](https://metallb.universe.tf/) to provide load balancing.
+It uses [MetalLB](https://metallb.universe.tf/) to provide load balancing.

 However, as OpenStack only allows [a single floating IP to be assigned to an instance](https://ask.openstack.org/en/question/11901/how-to-configure-multiple-floating-ip-for-one-instance/), this project re-uses the hosts IP (which limits the ports available to Kubernetes).